Stress and Hypertension

 Making time for yourself and other ways to reduce stress and hypertension

-As well as practicing specific methods and techniques, there are ordinary things you can do more of that can help you stay relaxed and happy.
-A reader sent me her blog post on stress reduction which is worth a read, here: 5 Amazing Ways to Get Rid of Stress
+As well as practicing specific methods and techniques, there are plenty ordinary things you can do, or do more of, that can help you stay relaxed and happy.

-There are also lots of links and resources to do with stress reduction (on this website) here: Dealing with stress and hypertension
+If you want more ideas, you’ll find more links and resources to do with stress reduction in our article here: Dealing with stress and hypertension

 Other causes of high blood pressure